meyersa/shodan-etl/README.md

 - Dockerfile that wraps the code and installs the Python runtime
 - Needs entrypoint.sh that starts this

+## Transformation

+In order to standardize this data, drop unnecessary information, and more, Apache Airflow will be utilized.

+> If this fails, the transformation will be done by the extraction step in order to preserve the "stream" aspect of the project

 ### Airflow Transformation Container

 - Converts datatypes if needed